droyad/Fody-Wiki/Home.md

 ## Why?

 This technique of "weaving" in new instructions is fantastically powerful.
-You can turn simple public properties into full [INotifyPropertyChanged implementations](https://github.com/Fody/PropertyChanged), add [checks for null arguments](https://github.com/Fody/NullGuard.Fody), add [Git hashs to your Assemblies](https://github.com/Fody/Stamp), even [make all your string comparisons case insensitive](https://github.com/Fody/Caseless).
+You can turn simple public properties into full [INotifyPropertyChanged implementations](https://github.com/Fody/PropertyChanged), add [checks for null arguments](https://github.com/Fody/NullGuard), add [Git hashes to your Assemblies](https://github.com/Fody/Stamp), even [make all your string comparisons case insensitive](https://github.com/Fody/Caseless).

 ### Note: NotifyPropertyWeaver

 Users of the [NotifyPropertyWeaver](https://github.com/SimonCropp/NotifyPropertyWeaver) extension who are migrating to [Fody](https://github.com/Fody/fody) will want to use NuGet to Install the PropertyChanged.Fody package along with Fody itself to get the same functionality as before.
 This is because Fody is a general purpose weaver with plugins while NotifyPropertyWeaver was specific to one scenario.
 That scenario now lives in the [PropertyChanged addin](https://github.com/Fody/PropertyChanged).
-See [Converting from NotifyPropertyWeaver](https://github.com/Fody/PropertyChanged/wiki/ConvertingFromNotifyPropertyWeaver) for more information
+See [Converting from NotifyPropertyWeaver](https://github.com/Fody/PropertyChanged/wiki/ConvertingFromNotifyPropertyWeaver) for more information.

 ## The plumbing tasks Fody handles